Dronecode/utm-adapter/spec/On_tactical_air_risk_mitigation.md

 This imposes clock integrity and synchronization constraints between aircraft and ground control stations.

-This imposes a maximum latency between aircraft and ground control stations.
+This imposes a maximum latency constraint between aircraft and ground control stations.

 ### Notes and recommendations